Bridgestone: Radial tires and overseas expansion

-Firestone purchase
+Firestone Tire and Rubber Company purchase

 In 1988, Bridgestone purchased the Firestone Tire and Rubber Company of Akron, Ohio.
 Placing considerable financial and personnel resources into rebuilding Firestone after the purchase, Bridgestone achieved surplus annual profits for the year 1992 with BFE (Bridgestone Firestone Europe) and again in 1993 with BFS (Bridgestone Firestone USA).
 The Firestone Tire and Rubber Company and Bridgestone Tire Company Ltd. USA were amalgamated in 1990 and became "Bridgestone Firestone North American Holdings Ltd".
 The North American subsidiary of Bridgestone Corporation is now named Bridgestone Americas, Inc. The tire division is Bridgestone Americas Tire Operations, LLC.

-Bridgestone Americas opened a $100 million technical center in Akron in 2012.
+In April 2012, Bridgestone Americas opened up its new Bridgestone Americas Technical Center in Akron.
+The $100 million facility, located just down the street from the former headquarters, tire plant, and technical center, houses 450 employees whose jobs are to develop innovative and advanced tire technologies for the company.